WinPlay02/GitCraft/readme.md

   - Some build of yarn are broken, so older ones are used instead.
 Affected versions: `19w04b`, `19w08a`, `19w12b`
   - Older versions of yarn don't exist in merged form.
 They are merged with intermediary mappings.
 Affected versions: `< 20w09a`
   - Older versions of yarn only exist with switched namespaces.
 They were switched back to their correct namespaces.
 Affected versions: `< 1.14.3`
+    - This seems to be only happening with "newer" v2 builds, not the old tiny-v1 builds
   - One version of yarn exists in maven, but does not exist in meta.fabricmc.net.
 Affected version: `1.14.2 Pre-Release 1`
   - Some combat snapshots are located in a non-standard-path (on maven.fabricmc.net and on meta.fabricmc.net).
 Affected versions: `1.15_combat-6`, `1.16_combat-0`
 - Version `1.16_combat-1`, `1.16_combat-2`, `1.16_combat-4`, `1.16_combat-5`, `1.16_combat-6` do not exist at all